Pattern Analysis for Matthew 16:13-28

 SUB-UNIT MARKER: Peter took Him aside and began to rebuke Him, saying, (v22A)

-Peter feared that Jesus would suffer and die
+Peter feared that Jesus would suffer, be crucified, and die

 A′